Reviewed by Oct 05, 2020| Updated on

-A null hypothesis is a kind of hypothesis that is used in statistics that indicates that there is no difference between specific characteristics of a population (or a process that generates data).
+A null hypothesis is a kind of hypothesis that is used in statistics to indicate that there is no difference between specific characteristics of a population (or a process that generates data).

 Analysts look at rejecting the null hypothesis as it's a clear conclusion.
-The alternative hypothesis, that the findings are "explainable by chance alone," is a poor assumption, because this allows variables other than chance to be at work.
+The alternative hypothesis that the findings are "explainable by chance alone", is a poor assumption, because this allows variables other than the chance to be at work.

 The term "null" means that researchers work to nullify it as a widely accepted truth.
 This does not mean the argument itself is null!
-(Perhaps the word "nullifiable hypothesis" would be named so it might cause less confusion).
+(Perhaps the word "nullifiable hypothesis" would be more appropriate so it might cause less confusion).